homeomorfismo/psu-sty/README.md

 guidelines provided in the
 [PSU Brand Guide](https://www.pdx.edu/university-communications/tools-and-templates).

+A `makefile` is provided to compile the example presentation.

 ## Logos

 The `Logos/PSU` directory contains the official PSU logo in various formats.
 We